This creamy coconut curry Thai turkey soup recipe is incredibly flavorful and easy to make. The tastiest way to use up leftover turkey or chicken!

-Naturally, this soup works well for Thanksgiving leftovers, but it could also be made on another occasion where you have leftover or rotisserie chicken.
+Naturally, this soup works well for Thanksgiving leftovers, but it could also be made on another occasion where you have leftover roast chicken or rotisserie chicken.
 Or just cook a turkey breast if you want something a little different.
 I've done that before.

 More leftover turkey recipes to try:

 - Leftover Turkey Wild Rice Soup

 - Creamy Turkey Soup Recipe

 I hope you'll give this leftover turkey soup a try!
 Questions?
 Ask me in the comments below.